 Why Norwich Has Become One of the Best Places to Live

-An article recently published in The Telegraph explains how Norwich has become a surprising property hotspot, describing the area as a small city with a big personality.
-So, what is it about Norwich that makes it such an in-demand place to live?
+In fact, an article published in The Telegraph highlights how Norwich has become a surprising property hotspot for many, describing the area as a “small city with a big personality”.

 History of Norwich